Phạm Hồng Sơn: Later activism

-Son was released from prison on 30 August 2006 as part of a general amnesty and placed under house arrest.
-The amnesty came three months in advance of Vietnam's hosting an Asia Pacific Economic Cooperation summit in Hanoi, and Son stated to reporters that his release had been timed to improve the nation's image before the meeting.
+Sơn was released from priSơnon 30 August 2006 as part of a general amnesty and placed under house arrest.
+The amnesty came three months in advance of Vietnam's hosting an Asia Pacific Economic Cooperation summit in Hanoi, and Sơn stated to reporters that his release had been timed to improve the nation's image before the meeting.
 He pledged to continue working for democratic reform.

 On 5 April 2011, he was rearrested along with Le Quoc Quan when attempting to observe the trial of democracy activist Cu Huy Ha Vu.
 The pair were held for "causing public disorder".
-Son's wife Vu Thu Ha stated that Son had been assaulted by police with batons prior to his arrest.
+Sơn's wife Vu Thu Ha stated that Sơnhad been assaulted by police with batons prior to his arrest.
 Both were released without charge 13 April.